sandstorm/CrudForms/README.md

 - field: the meta-model for the currently edited field - it is an array with the following properties:
   - all properties of the Crud\FormField annotation (see above)
   - property: the name of the property to be edited.
+- formFieldClass: this CSS class name should be used as CSS class name for the form field itself

 Example: